 The 4 hour work week is a catchy book title.
-But, that’s not the reality for most entrepreneurs.
-They’d happily trade in a sixty hour work week for a forty hour week.
+But, that’s not the reality for most accounting professionals.
+They’d happily trade in a sixty hour work week for a forty hour week – especially during tax season.
 Fortunately, a solution exists.

 An hourly rate means working more to earn more.
 With that pricing strategy, you gradually give up family time, social time with friends or workouts at the gym.
 Keep reading if you’re tired of sacrificing your personal life and leaving money on the table.

 Before we dig in. let’s define cost, price and value.

 1. Cost is the amount required for you to provide a specific service.
 Lower rates mean lower profit.
 When you sell any of your accounting services below your profit margin, you lose.

 2. Price is the amount of money that changes hands between a buyer and seller.